cherenkevich/juno.sh/_posts/2017-09-01-ssl-self-signed-cert.markdown

 author: Alex Staravoitau
 ---

-In order to use Jupyter Notebook on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
+In order to use Jupyter Notebook over HTTPS on your iPad or iPhone in both Juno and Safari, one needs to correctly configure SSL certificates.
 Since issuing a proper certificate from a trusted authority could be challenging in some cases, a self-signed certificate should suffice, provided it was signed by a CA that is trusted by your iOS device.

 Follow these steps to get it working on your iPhone or iPad.<!--more-->

+### Do I need this?

+Please, mind that you only need SSL certificate if you plan to connect to your server over HTTPS; you don't need SSL certificates for plain HTTP connections.
+Whether you should use HTTPS or plain HTTP depends on how you connect to your Jupyter Notebook server.

+Typically, you **should use HTTPS**:
+* If you have configured a [public Jupyter Notebook server](https://jupyter-notebook.readthedocs.io/en/stable/public_server.html#running-a-public-notebook-server){:target="_blank"}, and your intention is to access it directly from _outside_ of your local network.

+Usually, you **can use plain HTTP**:
+* If you establish an SSH tunnel with your server, and access Jupyter using port forwarding.
+Most likely, you will be connecting to `localhost` over secure tunnel, and can use plain HTTP.
+* If you would like to access a server which is in your local network — say, connected to the same Wi-Fi.
+Assuming your network itself is secure, it should be safe to use plain HTTP.

+For **HTTPS**, please follow the steps below to prepare a self-signed SSL certificate, which will be trusted by your iOS device.

 ### Prerequisites